pve-loong64-port/proxmox-backup/docs/managing-remotes.rst

 sync-job`` command.
 The configuration information for sync jobs is stored at ``/etc/proxmox-backup/sync.cfg``.
 To create a new sync job, click the add button in the GUI, or use the ``create`` subcommand.
-After creating a sync job, you can either start it manually from the GUI or provide it with a schedule (see :ref:`calendar-event-scheduling`) to run regularly.
+After creating a sync job, you can start it manually from the GUI, use the ``run`` subcommand, or provide it with a schedule (see :ref:`calendar-event-scheduling`) to run regularly.
 Backup snapshots, groups and namespaces which are no longer available on the **Remote** datastore can be removed from the local datastore as well by setting the ``remove-vanished`` option for the sync job.